Smile (The Beach Boys album): Earliest bootlegs, personalized mixes, and fan network

-In 1978, Leaf published his own biography, in which he proposed releasing Smile through a series of records titled The Smile Sessions, akin to Elvis Presley's The Sun Sessions (1976).
+In Leaf's 1978 biography of the band, he proposed releasing Smile through a series of records titled The Smile Sessions, akin to Elvis Presley's The Sun Sessions (1976).
 Johnston criticized the proposed Smile Sessions release as commercially unviable, stating it would only satisfy listeners with a niche interest akin to "Zubin Mehta analyzing a young composer's work."
 (Note: In a 1978 interview, Johnston discussed manager James William Guercio's decision to open the band's' 1979 album L.A.
 (Light Album) with "Rock Plymouth Rock/Roll" [sic] while expressing his own desire to compile Smile material with Brian's involvement.
 Johnston said: "I wanted to make up a collage [of the Smile recordings], but I want Brian to be the one to put the collage together.
 I can tell he still feels funny about that stuff.
 You know, there's a lot of Smile stuff intact [...]".
 By 1981, Johnston revealed intentions to release a six-minute Smile compilation without Wilson's knowledge.)

-First public availability and scrapped late-1980s release
+First public availability, further release rumors, and arrests

 Scholar Andrew Flory writes the origins of genuine Smile material reaching bootleggers remain unclear, though unverified claims suggest Dennis copied tapes for friends that were later recopied.
 Despite contemporaneous rumors of leaked tapes and acetates, only limited authentic material circulated before the early 1980s.
 (Note: While writing his 1978 authorized band biography, Byron Preiss had received a tape of Smile recordings that was later shared with a limited audience in subsequent years.)
 In 1983, a 48-minute cassette tape circulated among fans and was later pressed as an unauthorized LP known as the "Brother Records" Smile.
 The compilation featured Smile-related tracks and outtakes, including the misattributed 1959 Miles Davis recording "Here Come de Honey Man" (erroneously titled "Holidays").
 (Note: Other contents included "Wonderful" and "Wind Chimes" from Smiley Smile, the "Water Chant" segment of "Cool, Cool Water" from Sunflower (incorrectly titled "I Love to Say Da Da"), various versions of "Can't Wait Too Long", an alternate mix of "Good Vibrations", "George Fell into His French Horn", "Mrs. O'Leary's Cow", and the Laughing Gravy rendition of "Vega-Tables".)
 The LP sleeve lacked authorship credits but listed addresses for Cunningham's Add Some Music, Tabor's Celebrate, Beach Boys Freaks United, and the Australian fan publication California Music.